vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 VMware Tanzu simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes operations on a vSphere environment backed by NSX-T.
+This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on a vSphere environment backed by NSX-T.

-The following reference design is based on the architecture and components described in [Tanzu Solution Reference Architecture Overview](index.md).
+The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 ![Figure 1 - Tanzu for Kubernetes Operations](img/tko-on-vsphere-nsx/image26.png)